Published Jun 17, 2026 3 Min Read

 Career rolesFinancial planner, wealth managerPortfolio manager, analyst

-• Credibility and Trust: CFP certification builds trust with clients, as it is a globally recognized qualification showing expertise in financial planning.
+• Credibility and trust: CFP certification builds trust with clients, as it is a globally recognised qualification showing expertise in financial planning.

 Conclusion